Donnybrook, KwaZulu-Natal

 Donnybrook is a settlement in Harry Gwala District Municipality in the KwaZulu-Natal province of South Africa.

-Village some 80 km southwest of Pietermaritzburg.
+The village is some 80 km southwest of Pietermaritzburg.
 It was named after Donnybrook, a suburb of Dublin, by Robert Comrie, the owner of the farm on which it was laid out.

 Until the mid-1980s, it was the northern terminus of the Umzinto – Donnybrook narrow gauge railway.